According to science, if the skin produces too much sebum, acne is more likely to occur.

-Certain anti-acne ingredients such as salicylic acid or benzoyl peroxide are effective because they ‘unclog’ the pores, helping to shed off those dead skin cells that could clog the pores.
+Certain anti-acne ingredients such as salicylic acid or benzoyl peroxide are (temporarily) effective because they ‘unclog’ the pores, helping to shed off those dead skin cells that could clog the pores.

-While this is true, this is merely a time race with your skin, which you are probably not going to win in the long run.
+However, this is merely a time race with your skin, which you are probably not going to win in the long run.

-Similarly, linoleic acid acts closer to the root causes of clogged pores than other over-the-counter anti-acne treatments by decreasing both sebum production and hyperkeratinization process.
+Linoleic acid acts closer to the root causes of clogged pores than other over-the-counter anti-acne treatments by decreasing both sebum production and hyperkeratinization process.